matrix-org/matrix-ios-sdk/README.rst

 Registration
 ------------
 The SDK currently manages only login-password type registration.
-This type of registration is not accepted by the home server hosted at matrix.org.
+This type of registration is not accepted by the homeserver hosted at matrix.org.
 It has been disabled for security and spamming reasons.
-So, for now, you will be not be able to register a new account with the SDK on such home server.
+So, for now, you will be not be able to register a new account with the SDK on such homeserver.
 But you can login an existing user.

-If you run your own home server, the default launch parameters enables the login-password type registration and you will be able to register a new user to it.
+If you run your own homeserver, the default launch parameters enables the login-password type registration and you will be able to register a new user to it.